 DuoLingo claims their service will be "free forever".

-MosaLingua Spanish App - ReviewAn easy to use, flashcard based app that utilises memorisation research to provide casual learners with a solid basis in Spanish phrases and vocabulary.
+MosaLingua Spanish App - ReviewAn easy to use, flashcard-based app (featuring Colombian audio files) that utilises memorisation research to provide you with a solid basis in Spanish phrases, vocabulary and some grammar.

 MosaLingua's Spanish learning app is like a supercharged phrasebook and vocabulary learner for Spanish and a bunch of other languages.
 The normal app provides all the stuff you’ll need to get around, order food, make arrangements and manage some social interactions when visiting a Spanish-speaking country.
 There is also an app for business Spanish, that'll be useful if you’re visiting for work purposes.